top of page

 4. Create

-This resource is a favorite among my older student (ages 14-16) and deals with separating mixtures and the various separation techniques.
+This resource is a favorite among my older students (ages 14-16) and deals with separating mixtures and the various separation techniques.
 This one is similar to the states of matter activity and involves mostly problem-solving activities.

-I usually assign this resource to students via google classroom to reinforce what we learned about mixtures and the underlying theories of the different separation techniques.
+I usually assign this resource to students via Google Classroom to reinforce what we learned about mixtures and the underlying theories of the different separation techniques.

 Below is an example of one of the activities from this resource, where students are required to identify the apparatus needed to separate a sample of barium sulfate from a soluble impurity.